Hofls/useful-info/cookbooks/project-review.md

 * System architecture is good, diagram is present in the project
 * High level architecture style should suit the project needs (microservices/monolith etc)
 * Folders structure makes sense
-* ?
-Architecture is enforced via ArchUnit
+* Architecture is enforced automatically (e.g. via ArchUnit)

 ### Devops
 * Continuous delivery is automated